History of Iran

-In the 7th century, the Muslim conquest of Iran resulted in the Sasanian Empire's annexation by the Rashidun Caliphate and the beginning of the Islamization of Iran.
-In spite of repeated invasions by foreign powers, such as the Arabs, Turks, and Mongols, among others, the Iranian national identity was repeatedly asserted in the face of assimilation, allowing it to develop as a distinct political and cultural entity.
-While the early Muslim conquests had caused the decline of Zoroastrianism, which had been Iran's majority and official religion up to that point, the achievements of prior Iranian civilizations were absorbed into the nascent Islamic empires and expanded upon during the Islamic Golden Age.
-Nomadic tribes overran parts of the Iranian plateau during the Late Middle Ages and into the early modern period, negatively impacting the region.
-By 1501, however, the nation was reunified by the Safavid dynasty, which initiated Iranian history's most momentous religious change since the original Muslim conquest by converting Iran to Shia Islam.
-Iran again emerged as a leading world power, especially in rivalry with the Turkish-ruled Ottoman Empire.
+In the 7th century, the Muslim conquest of Persia resulted in the Sasanian Empire's annexation by the Rashidun Caliphate and the beginning of the Islamization of Iran.
+In spite of invasions by foreign powers, such as the Greeks, Arabs, Turks, and Mongols, Iranian national identity was preserved, allowing it to develop as a distinct political and cultural entity, influencing its invaders.
+While the early Muslim conquests had caused the decline of Zoroastrianism, which had been Iran's majority religion, the achievements of Iranian civilizations were absorbed into the nascent Islamic empires and expanded upon during the Islamic Golden Age.
+Nomadic Turkic tribes overran parts of the Iranian plateau during the Late Middle Ages and early modern period, negatively impacting the region.
+By 1501, however, the nation was reunified by the Safavid dynasty, which initiated Iranian history's most momentous religious change since the original Muslim conquest, by converting Iran to Shia Islam.
+Iran again emerged as a world power, especially in rivalry with the Ottoman Empire.
 In the 19th century, Iran came into conflict with the Russian Empire, which annexed the South Caucasus by the end of the Russo-Persian Wars.

-The Safavid period (1501–1736) is becoming more recognized as an important time in Iran's history by scholars in both Iran and the West.
-In 1501, the Safavid dynasty became the first local dynasty to rule all of Iran since the Arabs overthrew the Sasanid empire in the 7th century.
-For eight and a half centuries, Iran was mostly just a geographical area with no independent government, ruled by various foreign powers—Arabs, Turks, Mongols, and Tartars.
-The Mongol invasions in the 13th century were a turning point in Iran's history and in Islam.
-The Mongols destroyed the historical caliphate, which had been a symbol of unity for the Islamic world for 600 years.
-During the long foreign rule, Iranians kept their unique culture and national identity, and they used this chance to regain their political independence.